zykowal/vim-pre-shortcut-keys/README.md

 ### Code Actions

+- `Esc` - No highlight in normal mode
 - `f` - EasyMotion
 - `H` - Move to beginning of line
 - `L` - Move to end of line